Jack12816/greppy/docs/guide/99_glossary.md

 Worker crashs indicate various problems of the system.
 It could show a problem with the used hardware or external resources like the network or timeouted packets.
 On the other hand the cause of worker crashs could be bugs in your application.
-An uncatched exception or faulty syntax on specific execution paths can lead to worker crashs.
+An uncaught exception or faulty syntax on specific execution paths can lead to worker crashs.

 Nerver ignore these crashs, however they are not system breaking.
 The autonomous